rootstrap/node-ts-api-base-legacy/README.md

 - `npm run dev`: Spins up the TS compiler and the backend concurrently for developing using hot reload.
 - `npm run start`: Starts the backend (from the dist folder).
 - `npm run db:sync`: Syncs the database, it **should not be used in production, since it can override data**.
-- `npm run db:drop` Drops the database
+- `npm run db:drop`: Drops the database
-- `npm run db:migrate` Runs migrations
+- `npm run db:migrate`: Runs migrations
-- `npm run db:logsync` Compares the current db schema to see if new changes would need to be applied when running db:sync.
+- `npm run db:logsync`: Compares the current db schema to see if new changes would need to be applied when running db:sync.
-- `npm run typeorm:migration:generate -- -n migrationName` Generates a new migration.
+- `npm run typeorm:migration:generate -- -n migrationName`: Generates a new migration.
-- `npm run typeorm:migration:create -- -n migrationName` Creates a new empty migration.
+- `npm run typeorm:migration:create -- -n migrationName`: Creates a new empty migration.
 - `npm run test`: run tests.
 - `npm run test:coverage`: run tests with coverage metrics.